-26 The process is specified in the Act on Co-operation within Undertakings (334/2007).
-Under the Act, a company risks paying a compensation of a maximum of €34,519 to each employee whose employment has been terminated or changed to part-time employment without following the negotiation process (see Chapter 9, Section 62).
+The process is specified in the Finnish Co-operation Act (1333/2021).
+Under the Act, a company risks paying compensation of a maximum of €35,000 to each employee whose employment has been terminated or changed to part-time employment without following the negotiation process provided for in Chapter 3 of the Act (see Chapter 6, Section 44).

-by listed companies as persons discharging managerial responsibilities under the EU Market Abuse Regulation (MAR)28 must comply with the rules regarding closed-window and insider trading.29 In addition to the members of the board of directors and the managing director, such persons usually include the chief financial officer and other senior executives, as deemed appropriate.
+as persons discharging managerial responsibilities under the EU Market Abuse Regulation (MAR)28 must comply with the rules regarding closed-window and insider trading.29 In addition to the members of the board of directors and the managing director, such persons usually include the chief financial officer and other senior executives, as deemed appropriate.

 According to the MAR, all persons discharging managerial responsibilities and their closely associated persons must notify a company of every transaction relating to that company's shares, options and other financial instruments.
-The company in turn is required to disclose such information as a stock exchange release.
+The company, in turn, is required to disclose such information as a stock exchange release.
 The company is responsible for maintaining a list of such persons.

-There are no specific short swing-trading or anti-hedging rules related to executives in Finland.
+There are no specific short-swing trading or anti-hedging rules relating to executives in Finland.
 However, many listed companies recommend that the persons discharging managerial responsibilities do not actively trade in the shares or financial instruments of the company or engage in short-term trading or speculative transactions, but rather make investments in the company on a long-term basis.

-In addition, according to the Finnish Securities Markets Act, (SMA)30 executives and the company are subject to an obligation to publicly disclose a flagging notification if their holding in the company reaches, exceeds or falls below the thresholds set by law.
+In addition, according to the Finnish Securities Markets Act (SMA),30 executives and the company are subject to an obligation to publicly disclose a flagging notification if their holding in the company reaches, exceeds or falls below the thresholds set by law.